kudzu-cms/kudzu-cli/docs/src/HTTP-APIs/Content.md

 All API endpoints are CORS-enabled (can be disabled in configuration at run-time) and API requests are recorded by your system to generate graphs of total requests and unique client requests within the Admin dashboard.

 #### Response Headers
-The following headers are common across all Ponzu API responses.
+The following headers are common across all kudzu API responses.
 Some of them can be modified in the [system configuration](/System-Configuration/Settings) while your system is running.

 ##### HTTP/1.1